hoffipublic/chassis/README.md

   - static things that are needed to make generated code work
 - plugins???
 - generated subproject
-  - sub-project(s) where code is generated to see if everything works
+  - subproject(s) where code is generated to, to see if everything works
   - kotlin (don't need this as this is all about kotlin)
-- targetprojects
+- targetProjects
   - projects that actually do something and depend on generated stuff

 ## Transformers